mojotech/PrismatestJS/examples/README.md

 You can run the examples by running `yarn test`.

-## Adapter.ts

-This file demonstrates how you would go about writing an adapter using PrismatestJS.
-The example adapter uses CSS selectors to locate elements and uses the Simulate React test utility to interact with them.

 ## Usage.test.tsx

 This file demonstrates how you would use the adapter to construct test views